 Group theory is the study of a set of elements present in a group, in Maths.
 A group is a collection of elements or objects that are consolidated together to perform some operation on them.
+In set theory, we have been familiar with the topic of sets.
 If any two of its elements are combined through an operation to produce a third element belonging to the same set and meets the four hypotheses namely closure, associativity, invertibility and identity, they are called group axioms.

 For instance: A group of integers which are performed under multiplication operation.
 Geometrical group theory in the branch of Mathematics is basically the study of groups that are finitely produced with the use of the research of the relationships between the algebraic properties of these groups and also topological and geometric properties of the spaces.

 Suppose Dot(.) is an operation and G is the group, then the axioms of group theory are defined as;